himanshuo/life-of-learning/articles/parallel/lecture_4.md

 ##### 2D meshes
 ![](lecture_4/86c0fb8ad4cf330b42322fbabe993afa.png)

 Features:
 * switches arranged into 2D lattice
 * communication allowed only between neighboring switches
 * direct topology
 * the righthand side image is a variant where you have wraparound connections between switches on edge of mesh
+  * the lefthand side is called a grid, the wraparound version is called a taurus
+  * taurus has rings to shorten diameter by half
+  * grid: diameter is length*(width-1)
+  * taurus: diamter is length*(width-1) / 2